anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Jeremiah 29.1, 4-7** continues the series on the prophets and in Jeremiah, and is a word of comfort and assurance for God's people in exile (out of sequence, presumably for thematic reasons).
 (Extending the reading by a few verses would provide additional comfort.) **Psalm 66.1-11** (EV: 1-12) is about being brought 'through fire and water ... into a place of liberty'.
 * **2 Timothy 2.8-15** continues the series in 2 Timothy, with a call to endurance.
 * **Luke 17.11-19** continues the series in Luke (without a gap), with the cleansing of the ten lepers, only one of whom (a Samaritan) gave praise to God.
 (See also Harvest Thanksgiving.)
 The 'Related' reading, **2 Kings 5.1-3, 7-15c**, is about Naaman being cured of leprosy.
-The 'Related psalm, **Psalm 111**, is a psalm of thanksgiving for God's powerful works.
+The 'Related' psalm, **Psalm 111**, is a psalm of thanksgiving for God's powerful works.
+  * Luke 17.20-22: omitted
+  * Luke 17.23: omitted, along with its parallel in Matthew 24.23.
+Compare Luke 21.5-19.
+  * Luke 17.24: omitted, along with its parallel in Matthew 24.27.
+  * Luke 17.25: various parallels.
+  * Luke 17.26-27: see Matthew 24.36-44.
+  * Luke 17.28-30: omitted.
+  * Luke 17.31: omitted, along with its parallel in Matthew 24.17-18.
+  * Luke 17.32: omitted.
+  * Luke 17.33: various parallels.
+  * Luke 17.34-35[36]: see Matthew 24.36-44.
+  * Luke 17.37: omitted, along with its parallel in Matthew 24.28

 ## Sunday between 16 and 22 October (Proper 24)

 Year C

-* **Jeremiah 31.27-34** continues the series on the prophets and concludes the series in Jeremiah, with the promise of a new covenant.
+* **Jeremiah 31.27-34** continues the series on the prophets and concludes the series in Jeremiah, with the promise of a new covenant: 'I will put my law within them, and I will write it on their hearts'. **Psalm 119.97-104** begins, 'Lord, how I love your law!'
+* **2 Timothy 3.14 – 4.5** continues the series in 2 Timothy, with a call to faithful proclamation.
+* **Luke 18.1-8** continues the series in Luke, with the parable of the persistent widow.
+The 'Related' reading, **Genesis 32.22-31**, is about Jacob's persistence with God.
+The 'Related' psalm, **Psalm 121**, is about looking to the Lord for help.

 ## Sunday between 23 and 29 October (Proper 25)

 Year C

 * **Joel 2.23-32** concludes the series on the prophets, with a single extract from Joel.
 Joel is difficult to date, so it is unlikely that this passage is here for chronological reasons.
-It follows well from last week, with the promise of the outpouring of the Spirit.
+It follows well from last week, with the promise that God will pour abundant rain on the earth, and his spirit on all flesh. **Psalm 65** is about God watering the earth abundantly.
+* **2 Timothy 4.6-8, 16-18** concludes the series in 2 Timothy, with Paul looking towards his departure.
+* **Luke 18.9-14** continues the series in Luke (without a gap), with the parable of the Pharisee and the tax-collector.
+The 'Related' reading, **Ecclesiasticus 35.12-17**, is about God listening to the prayer of the poor (the tax-collector being taken as someone who is poor, at least in spirit, presumably).
+The alternative 'Related' reading, **Jeremiah 14.7-10, 19-22**, is a confession of sin and a plea for God's help.
+The 'Related' psalm, **Psalm 84.1-7** (EV: 1-8), expresses a desire 'to enter the courts of the Lord', and asks God to 'hear my prayer'.
+  * Luke 18.15-17: see Mark 10.2-16.
+  * Luke 18.18-30: see Mark 10.17-31.
+  * Luke 18.31-34: see Mark 9.30-32 for a close parallel.
+  * Luke 18.35-43: see Mark 10.46-52.

 ## The Last Sunday after Trinity if observed as Bible Sunday